jonoalderson/edge-images/readme.md

 **This plugin is in early alpha testing.
 It is prone to potential bugs/issues/omissions.
-See _Roadmap & known issues_ below fore more information.**
+See _Roadmap & known issues_ below for more information.**

 # Description